Sustainability

 ☑ Are environmental policies and goals appropriately understood?

-☑ Are responsibilities delegated to employees and relevant personnel regarding the environment?
+☑ Are responsibilities assigned to employees and related parties concerning the environment?

-☑ Are compliance evaluations conducted for environment-related categories applicable to each department?
+☑ Are compliance evaluations conducted for environmental categories applicable to each department?

-☑ Are employees familiar with the environment-related categories applicable to their departments?
+☑ Are employees familiar with the environment-related categories applicable to each department?